emdb-empiar/emdb-schemas/README.md

 A collection of emdb.xsd schemas

 The emdb.xsd schemas are organised by their version number.
 The 'current' schema always points to the latest version used in production.

+Author: EMDB team